 Ann Shirley Greyson is an Author, Actress, Producer.
 Born on March 25, 1969 at 8:24am at Overlook Medical Center-Atlantic Health, 193 Morris Ave, Summit, New Jersey, Ann is a sensitive, feminine lesbian homosexual, having personal relationships with women only.
 Democrat and Roman Catholic.

 Ann has a healthy life with a vegetarian diet.
 Favorite cuisines: French, Mexican and BBQ seafood.
 NO tobacco, NO alcohol, NO ink deposits body tattoos.
-For optimal health, low blood pressure and pulse, and longevity, Ann studies herbal Chinese medicine such as meditation, biology and chemistry.
+For optimal health, low blood pressure and pulse, and longevity, Ann practices Chinese herbal medicine such as meditation, biology and chemistry.
 Hobbies: Reading novels, home decor, fashion, hiking.
 Former MTV music video junkie and Broadway show junkie.

 Her journey in performing arts began at the Atlanta Ballet Centre for Dance Education in Georgia where she studied modern dance with Virginia Rich Barnett, and ballet master classes under instructors including Nicolas Pacana, Sarah Daultry, Fernand Nault, Edward Villella, and Stanley Zompakos.
 In New York, pointe with Francesca Corkle and Dorothy Daniels at Joffrey Ballet School; ballet under teacher David Howard alongside classmates Mikhail Baryshnikov, Jennifer Gelfand and Lauren Gelfand (Boston Ballet); and jazz dance with Phil Black at Broadway Dance Center.